-Credit risks involved in charter school acquisition financing are numerous, and often the source of significant investor concerns and risks.
+Credit risks involved in charter school acquisition financing are numerous and often the source of significant concerns.
 Among these concerns are the possibility of overleveraging, illiquidity, defective appraised values, flawed projection assumptions or methodologies, suitability of the building and/or location, construction cost overruns and/or delays, and conflicts of interest.
 Credit risks related to facility acquisition and/or construction should be evaluated and disclosed in the POS including, but not limited to, the following: